AItoid/basic-privacy/README.md

 A compiled list of simple things you can do to improve your digital privacy &amp; security.

 ### List
+- Use a secured operating-system.
-- Use Linux for computer OS.
+     - Linux Mint for convenience
+     - QubesOS for security
-     - test
+     - TailsOS for privacy
-     - test2
+     - Whonix for anonymity
+- Use a secured smartphone operating-system.
-- Use GrapheneOS for phone OS.
+     - GrapheneOS for privacy

 - Use Tor Browser / Mullvad Browser.
 - Use Startpage / DuckDuckGo search engine.
 - Use a trustworthy VPN.